Note: Some things have some notes linked to Tanion, the world

 aim the arrow straight into the target.
 When fired, the arrow

-will correct its course as needed, but this is somehow
+will correct its course as needed, flying around corners,

-limited.
-The actual target is determined by the spirit, but it
+with minimum level 3.
+The actual target is determined by the

-- This bone arrow has a trapped flame spirit.
+- This arrow has a trapped flame spirit on it.
 Upon intact, it

 will be released and it burst the object hit by the arrow into